Salim Abduvaliev: Biography

+According to Jon Purnell, Abduvaliev is the Uzbek "mafia boss" and "the boss of the criminal world" of Uzbekistan.
+Abduvaliev allegedly is the financier of Kamchy Kolbayev of the Brothers' Circle.

 In 2006 he defended his thesis of Candidate of Economic Sciences on the theme "Management of social and economic development of municipal unions: generalization of the experience of Russia and the Republic of Uzbekistan."

+However, after President Mirziyoyev began to implement anti-corruption measures, Abduvaliev fell from favor.
+In 2023, he was arrested and convicted of arms smuggling and sentenced to six years in prison.
+His business partner Kolbayev was shot dead by Kyrgyz police in the same year.
+However, in January 2025, Abduvaliev was released from prison due to health issues.

 Career

 Sport charity

 Abduvaliev is the President of the Wrestling Association of Uzbekistan.
 He sponsors the World Wrestling Championships, the international tournament "Grand Prix" cups of Independence of Uzbekistan in freestyle wrestling and others competitions.
 His money holds the largest youth and children's tournaments.
 He sponsors wrestling teams for four boarding schools for orphans.

 For several years, the Tennis Uzbekistan President Cup was sponsored by Abduvaliev.

 Filmography

 Below is a chronologically ordered list of films in which Salim Abduvaliev has appeared.